 Skip Navigation

-Handling of Student Accident Reports
+Handling of School Accident Reports

-When a student is injured, the submission of a Student Accident Report is required.
-Reports must be completed for accidents that occur on school property, during school sponsored events, i.e. athletic events and field trips.
-This report shall be completed immediately after the incident.
+Reports must be completed regarding accidents that occur on school property, during school-sponsored events, i.e. athletic events and field trips.
+The online forms shall be completed immediately after the incident.

-Effective July 1, 2022, the Prince George’s County Public Schools (PGCPS) System is no longer accepting hard copies (including carbon copies) of Student Accident Reports.
-Student Accident Reports must be submitted through the automated Student Accident Reporting System(SARS) application which may be accessed through the PGCPS Staff Portal by visiting the PGCPS website> Staff> Applications > Student Accident Reporting System (SARS)>SARS Login.
-NOTE: You must be logged in to the PGCPS network to access the system through PGCPS locations or VPN.
-Please use your PGCPS login credentials (user name and password).
+School Accident Reports must be submitted through the automated Student Accident Reporting System(SARS) application which may be accessed through the PGCPS Staff Portal by visiting the PGCPS website> Staff> Applications > School Accident Reporting System (SARS)>SARS Login.
 The report must be completed by a school-based employee.

-Once completed and submitted, the report must be approved by the Principal of the school at the time of the incident.
-Initiators of the report can also upload supporting documentation to the online report prior to submitting for approval.
-Any additional information received after the initial report may be fax to 301-952-6027 or you may scan and send it to rmo@pgcps.org.
-Please reference the Accident Report (AR) number on all correspondence.
+Once electronically submitted an Accident Report (AR) number will generate (i.e. AR – 1234).
+Initiators of the report can upload supporting documentation to the online report prior to submitting for approval.
+The report must be approved by the Principal or his/her designee at the time of the incident.
+Any additional information received after the initial report may be faxed to 301-952-6027 or scanned and sent to rmo@pgcps.org.
+Please refer to the Accident Report (AR) number in all correspondence.

 • The injury requires the student to leave school or the activity for medical treatment.